What is Pericoronitis? Causes, Symptoms, and Treatment Options

 What are the Causes of Pericoronitis?

-There are several contributing factors that increase the likelihood of developing pericoronitis.
+Several contributing factors increase the likelihood of developing pericoronitis.
 Understanding these causes is essential for both prevention and proper treatment.
 Below are the most common reasons this condition develops:

 • Partially Erupted Wisdom Teeth: The most frequent cause of pericoronitis is a wisdom tooth that breaks through the gum only partially, creating a flap of gum tissue where bacteria and food particles can easily accumulate.